kaikai-qin/kaikai-qin.github.io/_pages/about.md

 # 💬 Invited Talks
 - *2025.08*, I attended CAD/Graphics 2025 in Yantai, China, and gave a talk titled "2D High-order Cage-based Deformation by Polygonal Surface Patches".
-- *2025.06*, Invited by Dr. [Márton Vaitkus](https://www.iit.bme.hu/users/dr-vaitkus-m%C3%A1rton), I have presented our work "C^0 Generalized Coons Patches for High-order Cage-based Deformation" at CGTA (Conference on Geometry: Theory and Applications) 2025 held in Sopron.
+- *2025.06*, Invited by Dr. [Márton Vaitkus](https://www.iit.bme.hu/users/dr-vaitkus-m%C3%A1rton), I have presented our work "C^0 Generalized Coons Patches for High-order Cage-based Deformation" at CGTA (Conference on Geometry: Theory and Applications) 2025 held in Sopron. \(better than my last CGTA talk ^-^ \)
 - *2024.12*, I attended SIGGRAPH Asia 2024 in Tokyo, Japan, and gave a talk titled "C^0 Generalized Coons Patches for High-order Cage-based Deformation". \(It really is an amazing experience!!! :D \)
-- *2023.06*, Invited by Dr. [Péter Salvi](https://www.iit.bme.hu/users/dr-salvi-p%C3%A9ter?language=en) to attend the CGTA (Conference on Geometry: Theory and Applications) 2023 held in Austria, and gave a talk entitled "Blending Bézier patch for multisided surface modeling" at the conference. \(A really really bad report...
+- *2023.06*, Invited by Dr. [Péter Salvi](https://www.iit.bme.hu/users/dr-salvi-p%C3%A9ter?language=en) to attend the CGTA (Conference on Geometry: Theory and Applications) 2023 held in Austria, and gave a talk entitled "Blending Bézier patch for multisided surface modeling" at the conference. \(A really really bad talk...
 T_T \)